douboNg/NBA-Data-Analysis/README.md

 - **OLAP Cubes**: Configured for player stats, team performance, seasons, and match types.
 - **MDX Queries**: Used to perform trend analysis, comparisons, and performance breakdowns.
 - **Reports**: Created dashboards with filters, charts, and pivot tables in Power BI & Excel.

 ---

-## 📈 Sample Questions Answered

-- Who are the top-performing players across multiple seasons?
-- How do teams perform in home vs. away games?
-- What trends exist in player scoring over time?
-- Which player positions contribute most to wins?

----